 Congratulations!
 You are a hero.

 PS: It’s always possible that you won’t make it to the finish line.
-I started 4 times, finished twice, and twice I stepped out after 30km.
+I started 3 times, finished twice, and I stepped out after 30km one time.
 Things can happen.
 Don’t let the disappointment take too long, be proud of what you achieved and let it be a motivation to get yourself in shape for the next opportunity.